 Kennedy Meadows is perfectly situated to resupply and support long-distance high altitude backpackers on the PCT and TYT as well as shorter-distance backpackers hiking loops around the Carson Iceberg and High Emigrant Wilderness, which is a heck of a lot of fun.

 We are getting close!
 Kennedy Meadows Pack Station Turnoff Highway 108

-Eastbound drivers enter a beautiful cut/valley where the road runs along the Middle Fork of the Stanislaus River for eight miles to the turnoff onto Kennedy Meadows Road.
+Eastbound drivers enter a beautiful cut/valley where the road runs along the Middle Fork of the Stanislaus River for seven miles to the turnoff onto Kennedy Meadows Road.

 Highway 108 begins its most serious climbing on its way to Sonora Pass where we drive East beyond

 The topo hiking maps linked to above are high resolution and can be magnified for detailed examination.
 The red dots on the topo hiking map's trail routes link to the trail guide information for that specific location on the trail.
 The black-dotted trail routes on the 30 minute maps link to detailed maps of that area.